MckAudio/Vyper/README.md

 - Added release as default build target
 - Enabled linear advance

+## State

+It is compiling but I haven't tested this yet on my printer.

 ## Configuring and Building on your machine

 ### Setup PlatformIO